 Socks – The best option is a combination wool sock and lightweight sock liner made of a material like Capilene.
 Cotton socks will works as well but you should make sure that you bring a fresh pair for everyday.
 My personal rule it to bring enough underwear and socks that I can change them everyday even if I wear the same pants the entire time.

 - Hiking boots with ankle support

 - Sock Liners (optional)

 Your best bet is to bring your own sleeping bag or to purchase one in Kathmandu.
-We may also be able to provide you with one if needed.
+If needed we provide rental sleeping bags for $20 and down jacket rentals for $15 on request.
 Tea houses along the trail will provide a mattress covered by a sheet as well as a pillow and you can even ask for an extra blanket in most cases if you need it to cover your sleeping bag.

 - Sleeping bag rated to -15° C/ 0° f